pereirinha/pt-variants/readme.txt

 === PT Variants ===
-Contributors: wpportugal, alvarogois, pereirinha
+Contributors: wpportugal, pereirinha, alvarogois
-Tags: portuguese, translations,
-Requires at least: 4.2.1
+Tags: portuguese, translations, AO90, language, packs Requires at least: 4.2.1
 Tested up to: 4.2.2
 Stable tag: 4.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0

 Choose the Portuguese variant that suits your needs.
-You can choose between Portuguese orthografic agreement or Informal Portuguese.
-This project it's being curated by the WordPress Portuguese Community
+Though Portuguese has no formal variants in Portugal, in WordPress, beside the default, you can now choose Portuguese Orthografic Agreement form or Informal Portuguese.
+This project is being curated by the WordPress Portuguese Community.
+Let us know if it's useful or if something isn't right.

+The language files included with this plugin are exported from the official WordPress repository (GlotPress).
+Not every file has 100% strings translated, therefore, you'll probably catch some text in the default WordPress language.

+The Portuguese Orthografic Agreement form is obtained by conversion with Lince software, by ILTEC (http://www.portaldalinguaportuguesa.org/?action=lince).

 == Installation ==